-Lichfield District Council has adopted a Community Infrastructure Levy (CIL) and information on this can be viewed using the left hand navigation.
+We have adopted a community infrastructure levy (CIL) and information on this can be viewed using the left hand navigation.
 To make sure that developers know what types of infrastructure CIL is intended to fund a list of all the infrastructure types, called a Regulation 123 will be published.

 Section 106 cannot be charged on infrastructure listed on the CIL Regulation 123 list, however.
 Section 106 obligations, or planning conditions, will continue to be used on a site by site basis to secure certain items.

-A new Developer Contributions SPD has been adopted and can be viewed here.
+A new developer contributions SPD has been adopted.
 If you have any questions please email our team at email@example.com or call them on 01543 308152.